 I hear your cries, mamas, and am here to help.

-As an avid pajama lover who adored breastfeeding, I’m here to recommend my very favorite nursing PJs to keep you comfortable, cozy, and quickly accessible to baby!
+As an avid pajama lover who adored breastfeeding, I’m here to recommend my very favorite breastfeeding to keep you comfortable, cozy, and quickly accessible to baby!
+From nursing nightgowns to organic nursing pajamas to bamboo nursing loungewear, I’ve got you covered!

-When you’re buying nursing pajamas, there are a few specific things that are really important:
+When you’re buying breastfeeding pajamas, there are a few specific things that are really important:

-- Moisture wicking – this isn’t essential, but it is ideal.
-Your breasts will leak, baby will drool, and you’ll sweat (gross, we know).
-Having fabric that wicks away moisture will keep you more comfortable in many ways.
+4. Moisture wicking – this isn’t essential, but it is ideal.
+Between leaky breasts, hormonal sweat, baby drool, and all the other fluids you’ve got moving around, wearing fabric that wicks away moisture will keep you more comfortable in many ways.

-Every recommendation we make will meet these criteria, but in case you’re searching beyond this post, there are a few fabrics that are ideal for nursing pajamas because of their comfort and breathability.
+Every recommendation we make will meet these criteria, but in case you’re searching beyond this article, there are a few fabrics that are ideal for nursing pajamas because of their comfort and breathability.

 My favorite nursing pjs fabrics include the following: